se7en-illa/se7en-illa/README.md

 #### **I am a...**

 - 👩🏽‍💻 Apprentice Software Engineer @ Pinterest 📌.
+- 🌴 Contributing junior developer for [Hack for LA](https://www.hackforla.org/), the Los Angeles brigade of Code for America, a network of civic-minded technologists who contribute their skills toward using the web as a platform for local government and community service.
 - 📚 Graduate of Fullstack Academy's Future Code Program, a software engineering immersive and scholarship aimed to propel underrepresented New Yorkers into the tech sector, in collaboration with the NYC Tech Talent Pipeline.
 - 🎥 Film Producer & Director, specializing in content that uplifts underrepresented communities.

-#### **I am currently...**

-- 🌩️ A participant of the November 2023 Cohort for the [AWS CloudUp for Her](https://pages.awscloud.com/cloudup-for-her-cloud-practitioner.html) program, designed to get women in tech certified as an AWS Cloud Practicioner and an AWS Solutions Architect.
-- 🌴 A contributing junior developer for [Hack for LA](https://www.hackforla.org/), the Los Angeles brigade of Code for America, a network of civic-minded technologists who contribute their skills toward using the web as a platform for local government and community service.

 ### **Languages, Technologies, and Tools:**